 After graduate school, I became a post-doctoral researcher at University of California, Davis, and the Northern California Veteran’s Affairs (VA) hospital working with post-traumatic stress disorder patients (PTSD).
 Our research team found that patients with PTSD showed heightened levels of impulsivity that was significantly related to the severity of certain symptoms.
 Working with patients was so rewarding that I continued as a research neuroscientist for an additional four years.
 My primary job was to discover a biological marker indicative of PTSD.
-If you would like to learn more about my previous research, you can find it here.
+If you would like to learn more about my previous research, you can find it here(link is external).

 There were many additional opportunities working at the VA.
 My position allowed me to observe and assess neurological exams for patients with a variety of unusual brain disorders.
 I applied and received grant funding to bring neurologists to the VA to discuss their latest research.
 And, I taught as an instructor at a few local universities, including the University of California, Berkeley.
 These experiences continue to contribute to my teaching-style.

 I became a professor in the Psychology department in 2015.
 Many of my classes discuss opportunities I had working at the hospital.
 For example, in Physiological Psychology, we evaluate what happens when you injure different parts of your brain using specific case studies.
 In Brain and Behavior, we discuss the impact of hormones and pharmacological treatments for a wide range of disorders.
 A collaboration with the Fort Harrison VA created a service-learning course where students volunteered in the Behavioral Health Unit at the hospital.
 A course, co-taught with Professor Graham in the English department, focused on diagnosing symptoms of mental illness in literary characters.
 Working at the hospital for six years as a researcher greatly increased my ability to conduct various types of research projects.
 Since my arrival to Carroll, I have supervised and supported over 100 students in 30, unique, student-led research projects that were presented at professional conferences.
 Additionally, I have continued to publish with my colleagues at the VA hospital; however, I am most proud of the two publications co-authored with Carroll students (and the students were the first author!
-You can read one of them here).
+You can read one of them here(link is external)).